 Once you contact a distributor the first thing they will likely do is search online via Baidu, do you have an official website in Mandarin Chinese that acts as a ‘quality shop front’?

 Secondly, your reputation in forums & in the news is vital.
 Articles on forums will often appear alongside your official website on a Baidu search, Zhihu (akin to Quora) and Baidu Tieba (Baidu’s own forum) rank very highly as popular sources of information.
 Developing a positive reputation for your brand and company here is therefore vital.

 Indeed there are even dedicated distributor forums where companies will discuss and make inquiries into products they can take on.

 B2B Lead Generation relies on a number of key strategies, a comprehensive approach is important as the effects and results are cumulative.

 A quality ‘shop front for your brand/product’, audited & developed for the Chinese market.

 The optimization of that site on Baidu (China’s Google), needs to be visible for distributors when they search for information and content on your brand.
 Serious professionals prioritize a high ranking in the natural search results over PPC.

 Paid ad links (PPC) are important if you are completely new to the market (short-term strategy).

 Using WeChat as a communication tool for connecting with prospects, it is increasingly a ‘professional network’ for business as well as a social tool.
 For B2B you can send product specifications, contracts, images, etc.

 Trade Fairs & Exhibitions

 With an online reputation first, you will have the tools to reach out and establish initial communications with distributors.
-It will raise your profile at trade fairs and allow you to build quality relationships based on best practice.
+It will raise your profile at trade fairs and allow you to build quality relationships based on best practices.
 The key point to emphasize is that everything in China must include a digital strategy, simply because online B2B is the lifeblood of modern China.